RodrigoLimaRFL/AI-learns-to-walk-2d-Evolutionary-Algorithm/README.md

 ## Usage

-1. Open the Unity scene named [SceneName].
+1. Open the Unity scene.

 2. Press the play button to initiate the simulation.